iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-istio.md

     ```

 ## 6. Launch Iter8 experiment
 Launch the Iter8 experiment.
-Iter8 will orchestrate the canary release of the new version with SLO validation and progressive deployment as specified in the experiment.
+Iter8 will orchestrate the A/B test between two versions of `productpage` with SLO validation and progressive deployment as specified in the experiment.

 ```shell
 kubectl apply -f $ITER8/samples/istio/quickstart/experiment.yaml